Report: Rep. Matt Manweller had pattern of inappropriate behavior

 An investigation into Washington state Rep. Matt Manweller has found that he engaged “in a pattern of unprofessional and inappropriate behavior” with female students and former students, according to a report released Wednesday.

 The 85-page report details a variety of interviews with some of Manweller’s past students at Central Washington University (CWU), finding women who felt Manweller had engaged in unwelcome attention, unwanted touching and grooming behavior.
+That included comments about how the women looked, physical touching and asking inappropriate personal questions.

+In one case, a woman who was a student in 2009 said Manweller touched her leg during a meeting and said “There’s always a way for you to get an A in this class.”
+She understood him to mean that a sexual favor could earn her a positive grade.
+The woman says she immediately dropped Manweller’s class.
+Manweller denied touching the woman’s knee and would never have offered a quid pro quo, according to the report.

 The university fired Manweller last week after the completion of the investigation.
-Manweller is now pursuing a claim against the university and the investigator looked into the issues.
+Manweller is now pursuing a claim against the university and the investigator that looked into the issues.
 He is seeking $2 million in damages.

 Most Read Local Stories